Galactic Dust Extinction Service: Program Interface

 4. nph-dust?locstr=xxx

-The input location of this query is unresolvable, it produces the error condition: "Failed to resolve object [xxx] using both NED and SIMBAD." (see the output from Example 4 in the XML Output section below).
+The input location of this query is unresolvable, it produces the error condition: "Failed to resolve object [xxx] using both NED and SIMBAD." (see the output in XML Output below).

 The input search radius of this query is smaller than 2.0 degrees, it produces the error condition: "ERROR: Invalid image size[1.0]: must be between 2.0 and 37.5 degrees."